tzaeschke/tinspin-indexes/README.md

 ## Performance
 Some hints to improve performance:
+- Use the `reset()` method of iterators to reuse them instead of creating (complex) iterator objects for each query.
+This should reduce garbage collection load.
 - For kD-trees, try disabling defensive copy via `IndexConfig`.
 "Defensive copying" creates a copy of all `double[]` when inserted into the tree.
-Avoiding this copy may slightly improve performance and garbage collection but risks tree inconsistencies when modifying the key externally.
+Avoiding this copy may slightly improve performance and garbage collection but makes the tree more vulnerable to inconsistencies when modifying the key externally.
 Other indexes may also become inconsistent, but it is more severe for kD-tree because they use keys as positions for nodes.